This information was updated 17/05/2021.

-It is important to ensure that excess numbers are not encouraged to attend the funeral as it could be prevented from proceeding and police may be requested to attend to disperse excess numbers.
+It is important to ensure that excess numbers are not encouraged to attend the funeral as it could be prevented from proceeding safely.
+Please ask your local place of worship about the possibly of live streaming the service to additional mourners.

 All mourners are asked to wear a face covering and adhere to two metre social distancing throughout by those not in the same household or support bubble as defined in government guidance which can be found here https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do.